 Data visualisations, charts and infographics are tools to help make data accessible and understandable – like this one, The Human Cost, which takes a look at the price of a human life across history.

 It's important to choose a method of presentation that's accurate, clear and informative.
 So how do you do that?
-Here are three steps for creating the perfect infographic...
+Well you can start by choosing one of the best infographics tools and then following these three steps for creating the perfect infographic...

 01. Get to know your data

 Before you get started thinking about how you want to present your data, you need to get to know it first.
 Have a play with filter tables, spreadsheet columns and basic chart types to begin answering questions like:

 - How much data do you have to work with?

 - Can the data be categorised in anyway?